Tariq Malik: Later work

-Malik worked on a multi-biometric system resulting in the registration of more than 121 million citizens along their associated biometric attributes.
+Malik worked on a multi-biometric system resulting in the registration of more than 200 million citizens along their associated biometric attributes.
 CNN called him ‘Man on mission’ when he identified 3.5 million tax evaders in Pakistan using ‘Data Analytics’ coupled with biometrics.
-Tariq led similar projects and development-based interventions in the USA, Kenya, Nigeria, Sri Lanka, Bahrain, Bangladesh, Russia, Malawi and Tanzania.
+Tariq led similar projects and development-based interventions in the USA, Kenya, Nigeria, Sri Lanka, Bahrain, Bangladesh, Russia, Zambia, Madagascar, Mozambique, Liberia, Gambia, Namibia, Malawi and Tanzania.
+Malawi ID Project was recognized as one of the Top 5 best-managed government digital transformation projects globally (WSIS Award).

 He helped various institutions of United Nations (UNHCR, ICAO, UNDP) and World Bank (Poverty Score Card, BISP, Disaster Management and ID Ecosystem), to accomplish development goals with transparency.
 Prior to that, he served as Deputy CIO in Wayne County, State of Michigan, where he led the design, development and implementation of an online Property Tax System.

 Throughout his career, Malik has helped governments to improve service delivery using innovative technologies.
 Result-based achievements earned him various national and international awards.
 The state of Pakistan conferred the highest award in Technology – The ‘Star of Excellence’ (Sitara-e-Imtiaz) 2013 for using technology to improve governance.
 Malik won Teradata’s 2012 national ‘CIO of the Year’ award and was recognized at the 2009 ID World International Congress in Italy as the recipient of the ‘Outstanding Achievement Award’ for his work as an international biometrics leader.
-Malik's articles are published in publications like Forbes.
+Malik's articles are published in publications such as Project Syndicate, CGD, Forbes.